Ray 114 Chakra System for Immunity Boosting and Healing

 Sri Amit Ray tells us the eleven key chakras of our psychic body to enhance our immunity and healing power.

-These eleven immunity chakras are part of the Ray 114 chakra system, as they are revealed to me in deep meditations.
+These eleven immunity chakras are part of the Ray 114 chakra system.
 The name of these eleven immunity chakras are: Sanjivani chakra, Ayus chakra, Ojash chakra, Vinayak chakra, Vignesh chakra, Madhu chakra, Sudha chakra, Harsha chakra, Dripta chakra and the Urja chakra.
 They are the key immunity chakras to fight against diseases and viruses.
 These chakras are separate from the traditional seven chakra system.

 I will discuss the eleven key chakras in your body that can strengthen your white blood cells particularly the T-cells, B-Cells and the NK cells to boost your immunity.
 Immunity is the body’s ability to resist disease by producing specific anti-bodies against specific antigens.